go-gitea/gitea/docs/content/doc/advanced/config-cheat-sheet.en-us.md

    command.
 Multiple extensions needs a comma as splitter.
 - RENDER\_COMMAND: External command to render all matching extensions.
 - IS\_INPUT\_FILE: **false** Input is not a standard input but a file param followed `RENDER_COMMAND`.
-- DISABLE_SANITIZER: **false** Don't filter html tags and attributes if true.
-This is insecure.
-Don't change this to true except you know what that means.
-- USE_IFRAME: **false** Display the HTML with an embed iframe instead of rendering inside the page.
-When a renderer uses iframe, it suppresses DISABLE_SANITIZER option and there will be no sanitizer.
+- RENDER_CONTENT_MODE: **sanitized** How the content will be rendered.
+  - sanitized: Sanitize the content and render it inside current page, only a few HTML tags and attributes are allowed.
+  - no-sanitizer: Disable the sanitizer and render the content inside current page.
+It's **insecure** and may lead to XSS attack if the content contains malicious code.
+  - iframe: Render the content in a separate standalone page and embed it into current page by iframe.
+The iframe is in sandbox mode with same-origin disabled, and the JS code are safely isolated from parent page.

 Two special environment variables are passed to the render command:
 - `GITEA_PREFIX_SRC`, which contains the current URL prefix in the `src` path tree.
 To be used as prefix for links.
 - `GITEA_PREFIX_RAW`, which contains the current URL prefix in the `raw` path tree.
 To be used as prefix for image paths.

-If `DISABLE_SANITIZER` is false, Gitea supports customizing the sanitization policy for rendered HTML.
+If `RENDER_CONTENT_MODE` is `sanitized`, Gitea supports customizing the sanitization policy for rendered HTML.
 The example below will support KaTeX output from pandoc.

 ```ini
 [markup.sanitizer.TeX]